nyawox/psilocybin/README.md

 Ensure you set `psilocybin.ansi.config` for layers,
 `psilocybin.config` for aliases and chords,
 as well as `psilocybin.magic.rules` and `psilocybin.magic.rptRules` for your custom magic rules.
+Use `psilocybin.magic.rptRules` for magic rules that activate via repeat keys.